My Dancing Day

 There are, however, strong hints that it is much earlier than Sandys; the Oxford Book of Carols argues that it is from the sixteenth century or earlier, and Bradley in the Penguin Book of Carols thinks it medieval.
 The latter claim rests on pretty slender evidence (Bradley argues that the third line about seeing "the legend of my play" implies an origin in one of the mystery play cycles, and cites a claim from the New Oxford Book of Carols that it is resembles elements of Cornish play cycles of the fourteenth and fifteenth centuries).

-There is evidence of antiquity in the text itself as well, and that is stronger than the link to the mystery plays -- the language sounds as if it predates Sandys, and the mention of the Harrowing of Hell hints at a date prior to the Anglican reformation.
+That isn't the only, or even the best, evidence of antiquity in the text itself; the language sounds as if it predates Sandys, and the mention of the Harrowing of Hell hints at a date prior to the Anglican reformation.
 The Oxford Book of Carols suggests that the original was secular (which seems not unlikely -- probably a dance song).
-This might well explain the mix of popular legend and learned theology ("Then I was born of a virgin pure, Of her I took fleshly substance" reminds me, at least, of the Christological controversies of the early church.)
+This might well explain the mix of popular legend and learned theology ("Then I was born of a virgin pure, Of her I took fleshly substance" reminds me of the Christological controversies of the early church.)

 The individual verses of the song are more biblical; they also have strong ties to the creeds.
 In the references below, "NC" refers to the Nicene Creed (created by the church in stages starting at the Council of Nicaea in 325, though the final version had to await the Council of Chalcedon over a century later; Bettenson, pp. 24-26, with English translation of the creeds; Christie-Murray, pp. 47-50, 71) while "AC" is the "Apostle's Creed" (which is certainly not Apostolic; it seems to come mostly from the Roman church.
 Boer, p.
 73, claims "it is called the Apostles' Creed because it faithfully set s forth the central teachings of the Apostles."
 But even he admits on pp. 75-76 that the first elements were used only around 200 C.E., and the final form he dates to the fifth century.
 Bettenson, pp. 23-24, is less an apologist for the name; he says the elements of the Creed were first assembled by even later writers such as Marcellus and Rufinus, and reached its final form in the eighth century (Bettenson, pp. 23-24).